Marketing Tips, Insights, and Trends

-On average, it takes seven to nine touches to reach your target audience.
+On average, it takes nine to thirteen touches to reach your target audience.
 That means you need to land your message in front of your audience at least that many times before they are likely to notice you – and you must reinforce your message with each and every one of those touches.

 Typically your touches will come in the form of media and press; direct sales and networking; social media; marketing materials; your website; email marketing; or direct mail.
 Setting up a communications calendar – or a schedule of marketing measures – is an ideal way to map out your touches, as it allows you to define who you’re trying to reach, as well as when and through what medium.